Tushar-Vishwakarma/Books-Recommendation-System/README.md

 - With React code
 - NOT Index

+**Update**
+- Index_React and Index_React_2.0 are almost same with only difference that in Index_React_2.0 you'll get an option to add books images as well

 **Features**
 - Genre-Based Recommendations: Users can filter books by selecting a genre (Fiction, Dystopian, Romance).
 - Search Functionality: Users can search for books by entering a title in the search box.